Introduction To CSS

 1. Inline

-An inline style sheet is only used to affect the tag it is in.
-This essentially means that the small details on the page can be changed without changing the overall layout of the page or everything on the page.
-This is advantageous as if you had everything on the external pages, then you would be required to add additional tags to change details.
+An inline style sheet only affects the tag it is in.
+This essentially means that you can change the small details on the page without altering the overall layout or everything on the page.
+This is advantageous as if you had everything on the external pages.
+In that case, you must add additional tags to modify the details.
 Inline overrules external, which means that the small details can be changed.
 It also overrules the internal.

 2. Internal

-The internal would only be used when you wanted to add a small change in the single tag.
-This is because inline only affects the one tag that is contained within it, whereas the internal styling is put on the head of the HTML document.
+Web developers typically utilize internal styling to make small changes within a single tag.
+Inline styling affects only the specific tag to which it is applied, while internal styling is placed within the head of the HTML document.
 This means that if you wish to customize the page, all the required changes would be seen by just scrolling.
 The internal styling is placed inside the tags.
-Comparatively, this looks neater, simple, elegant and organized because of the separate styling and tagging.
+Comparatively, this looks neater, simple, elegant, and organized because of the separate styling and tagging.

 3. External

-External stylesheets are used to allow people to format and recreate their web pages on an entirely different document.
-This effectively means that you can have two or more workplaces, as more than one stylesheet can be embedded inside the document, thereby providing you with a much cleaner workspace.
-The stylesheet would be easily accessible in this case which is a huge advantage, but on the other hand, any changes done in the external sheet would affect all the parent sheets it is linked to.
+External stylesheets allow people to format and recreate their web pages on different documents.
+This effectively means you can have two or more workplaces, as more than one stylesheet can be embedded inside the document, providing you with a much cleaner workspace.
+In this case, the external stylesheet’s easy accessibility provides a significant advantage.
+However, it’s important to note that any changes to the external sheet would impact all the parent sheets it is linked to.

 Advantages And Disadvantages Of CSS